shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

         ![image](../media/report13.png)

-    By completing these steps, you've added contractual instrument types.

-Many types of reference data are available.
+        >**Note**: Many types of reference data are available.
 You can explore the other reference data types, which will be used throughout Microsoft Cloud for Sustainability and Microsoft Sustainability Manager.

 ## Task 1.3 : Set up unit conversion factor